thesmythgroup/tsg-netlify-cms-next-starter/README.md

 ## Development Notes

+### Decap CMS and i18n support

+Translation support is in beta, but works quite well.
+Regardless, if i18n support is needed, adhere to the following guidelines:

+- `boolean` widgets: Always provide a `default` option for boolean widgets, do not use the `default` widget value option, as this will result in `null` being provided to the translated field, which breaks serialization of the content data.

 ### Page Components Defined in `./pages` Should Only be "Entry" Components

 Why?
 Netlify CMS does not have any nice preview styles out-of-the-box, so if